ppetrovtv/pine_script_docs/source/Publishing_Scripts.rst

 intellectual property at the same time.
 These indicators are available in the public Script Library, and any user can use it, but only the author can see the source code.
-Each user can view, comment and favorite the script’s page with its description, screenshot and author’s comments.
-It’s will available in the Public Library section in the Indicators dialog, and any user can add this script to a chart.
+Each user can view, comment and favorite the script's page with its description, screenshot and author's comments.
+It's will available in the Public Library section in the Indicators dialog, and any user can add this script to a chart.
 Only the author can open the source code of Protected scripts.
 This is a great option for those who want to share the script, but protect its